JeffreyYoung34/ME396_Lighting_Talk_Demo/README.md

 ### EXTRACTING DATA SET ###
 run command $ tar -xzvf chinese_characters.tar.gz $ to unzip the file and access the data set

+### RUNNING ###
+To run this iPython Notebook, remove the google cloud mount section:

+from google.colab import drive drive.mount('/content/drive')

+and add in the local path to the data chinese characters data set in this line YOUR_PATH = /home/user/custom_user_demo_dir/chineseMNIST.csv dfdigit = pd.read_csv('YOUR_PATH')